 3.Click Name and then click Create.

 4.The below window will open.
 Click that the names appear in the "Top Row'.
-(Note that Excel doesn't require that a name reference a single cell.
+Excel doesn't require that a name reference a single cell.
 A name can reference a large range of cells.
 What you are telling Excel in this routine is that the top row cell contains the text you want to use for the name, but that the top row should not itself be part of the named range.
 The cells referenced by the name will be the remaining highlighted cells in the same column.
-As applied to this example, the top-most cell will remain the 'title' (but otherwise unaffected) and the single cell beneath the title will be named.)
+As applied to this example, the top-most cell will remain the 'title' (but otherwise unaffected) and the single cell beneath the title will be named.

 Of course, if you had filled in cells down the left side of any section of your worksheet, you would highlight the block containing the names and the column to the immediate right.
 And you would check the Left Column box.

 You can check out the results of your work simply by clicking in the various cells you just named.
 If you click in A2, you will see the word "File_Opened" in the name box.
-(Note that Excel automatically replaced the space between "File" and "Opened" with an underline.
+(Note that Excel automatically replaced the space between "File" and "Opened" with an underscore character.
 This was to insure compliance with Excel's cell-name naming requirements.)